Uploading an object

 : Object Storage endpoint.s3 cp

 : Command to upload an object.
-To upload an object, in the first part of the command, specify the path to the local file to upload.
-In the second part, provide the name of your bucket and key you will use to store the object in the bucket.
+To upload an object, in the first part of the command, provide the path to the local file you want to upload, and in the second part, the name of your bucket and the object storage key.

 To load all objects from the local directory, use the following command: